SubbuDommeti/MusicPlayer/README.md

 Hello Everyone!
 Greetings of the Day

-I would like to share some small details about the MusicPlayer application.
+I would like to provide a brief overview of the MusicPlayer application.

-This was developed in Java using Android Studio.
-It consists of basic functions such as Displaying the music list after accepting the storage permissions and allowing us to select the song to listen to.
-And simultaneously, we can pause, play, next, previous, forward, and backward.
+Developed using Java in the Android Studio environment, the MusicPlayer application offers essential functions such as displaying a music list after obtaining storage permissions.
+Users can easily select songs to listen to and enjoy features like pause, play, next, previous, forward, and backward controls.

-We can also drag the music play line to adjust the song to where we want to listen.
-There is also a little animation provided to engage the song's utility.
-This will come into play when we pause the song.
+Additionally, the application allows users to conveniently adjust the playback position by dragging the music play line.
+To enhance the experience, a subtle animation engages users when a song is paused.

+Thank you for your attention.

 ![1687854926570](https://github.com/SubbuDommeti/MusicPlayer/assets/89302010/7340db1d-68ac-41d2-bd0f-39d32cfc9788)
 ![1687854926561](https://github.com/SubbuDommeti/MusicPlayer/assets/89302010/68251f9e-9897-4da6-b809-18504cac0308)